Johanna Rytkölä

-She has recently had solo exhibitions in Finland for example in the Heinola Art Museum in 2016 and in Gallery Bronda, Helsinki, in 2014.
-In 2018, Johanna Rytkölä's works were shown in Finland for example in the international ”About Clay” exhibition, and abroad in the IAC members’ exhibition in Taiwan and in the 40 year anniversary exhibition of Gallery Heller in Germany.
+Johanna Rytkölä’s so far largest solo exhibition, comprising ceramic sculptures from 2013-2023, was hosted by Kymenlaakso Museum in Kotka, Finland.

 Works

 Johanna Rytkölä combines sculpture and ceramic art to create unique artworks.
-Her sculptures made of stoneware ceramics are characterized by clear forms and bright colors and an interplay of matt and shiny surfaces.
+She is primarily a sculptor, having never worked in functional ceramics.
+Her sculptures are made of stoneware ceramics, with clear forms, bright colors and an interplay of matt and shiny surfaces as characteristic features.
 According to Jennifer Hawkins Opie, Rytkölä has ”an especially acute sense of color and an ability to create and control colors in her work.”

-While the works are often impressive in size, their curving planes, characteristic of Rytkölä's style, give an impression of bold movement, associating with dance, music, or streaming water.
+While the works tend to be impressive in size, curving forms often evoke an impression of movement, suggestive of dance, music, or streaming water.
 The curved shapes of her works have been described, on the one hand, geometric or architectural or, on the other, organic or biomoprhic.
 Nevertheless, her works have also been considered “surreal” and not constricted by form.

 Åsa Hellman writes in the book Taidekeramiikka Suomessa [Ceramic art in Finland]:

 "Johanna Rytkölä's works immediately drew attention when she started to participate in exhibitions in the 1980s.
 The public was used to associating sculpture with stone, bronze, plaster or wood.
 While clay sculptures had for long been made by Finnish ceramicists they had often had a more industrial design and decorative flavor.
 Johanna Rytkölä presented completely abstract artworks, closer to traditional sculpture in form and expression but still based on mastery of ceramic techniques."

-With her mastery of the techniques of ceramics, Rytkölä has been seen to continue the tradition of Finnish ceramic art but also to stand out due to her stance associated with sculpture.
+With her mastery of the techniques, Rytkölä has been seen to continue the tradition of Finnish ceramic art but also to stand out due to her stance associated with sculpture.
 She has been considered an innovator both as a sculptor and as a ceramic artist.

+For a new housing area under construction in the city of Vantaa she has designed public artworks in which sculptures made of Finnish granite have inlaid details made of ceramics.
+Sculptures combining granite with ceramics, made in cooperation with a natural stone refinement company, were first presented in her solo exhibition in 2022.
+Elise Simonsson writes in the booklet accompanying the exhibition:

+“At Rytkölä’s exhibition, you're stunned by the stone sculptures in which you find round pink glazed ceramic pieces.
+The stone surfaces have been polished.
+As though they had been recently moistened with water.--- A glazed ceramic colour patch changes the colouration of the entire work.”

+In 2024 she exhibited sculptures that combine ceramics with blown glass, made in cooperation with two glassblowers.